Pool Enclosure Project #4721

 Featured Products

 Our project manager, Jeff Manger, who has studied Libart architecture since 2006, collaborated with Robert Larsen for nearly 9 months on perfecting the design of the pool enclosure.
-Of course, that also included ensuring that the design of the connected upper deck was functional and ered the necessary support to be structurally sound.
+Of course, that also included ensuring that the design of the connected upper deck was functional and had the necessary support to be structurally sound.
 Extra framing members would reinforce the structural integrity of the enclosure and the potential for snow loads of up to 50 pounds per square foot.

-The man power to get this feat accomplished was tremendous, with sometimes 40 guys working there at a time.
-Kevin Gillen deserves the applause for the design coming to life.
+The manpower to get this feat accomplished was tremendous, with sometimes 40 guys working there at a time.
+Kevin Gillen deserves applause for the design coming to life.
 Robert Larsen stated that Kevin “rose to the occasion” because his background was in basement and bathroom remodeling.
 Kevin says “phew” when he thinks about this exhausting project, but he’s glad he participated in creating a residential paradise.

 Name